-- 1) Rest the cup upside down - 2) Trace the circumference of the paper tube onto the bottom of the cup. - 3) With X-acto or craft knife, make four cuts within the traced circle like this:
+- 1) Rest the cup upside down. - 2) Trace the circumference of the paper tube onto the bottom of the cup. - 3) With X-acto or craft knife, make four cuts to the edge of the traced circle like this:

 Spyglass Building: For Young Pirates